IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

-# Building AI Agent in watsonx Orchestrate
+# Building AI assistants in AI assistant builder

-## test
-In watsonX Orchestrate, you create an AI assistant using the AI Assistant Builder.
+In watsonx orchestrate, you create an AI assistant using the AI Assistant Builder.
 This tool is a chat interface builder designed to deliver an engaging and seamlessly embedded chatbot experience.
-By leveraging the power of large language models (LLMs) and the conversational capabilities of watsonX Assistant, the AI Assistant Builder enables dynamic and interactive conversations between users and watsonX Orchestrate.
+By leveraging the power of large language models (LLMs) and the conversational capabilities of watsonx Assistant, the AI Assistant Builder enables dynamic and interactive conversations between users and watsonx Orchestrate.

-## Use case  Test Use Access
+## Use case
 TBD

+### Travel planner agent

 ## Key features
 TBD

+## Steps

-## Accessing the watsonX Orchestrate Platform
+### Accessing the IBM watsonx Orchestrate Platform

-To create an AI Assistant in watsonX Orchestrate, you first need to access the platform and navigate to the AI Assistant Builder.
+To create an AI Assistant in watsonx Orchestrate, you first need to access the platform and navigate to the AI Assistant Builder.

-1. Log in to watsonX Orchestrate
+1. Log in to IBM watsonx Orchestrate account
-    Open your web browser and go to the watsonX Orchestrate portal.
+    Open your web browser and go to the IBM watsonx Orchestrate portal.
     Enter your IBM credentials and sign in.
 2. Navigate to the Home Page
-    Upon logging in, you will land on the watsonX Orchestrate home page.
+    Upon logging in, you will land on the watsonx Orchestrate home page.
     This page provides options to build AI skills, automate tasks, and explore learning resources.
 3. Access the AI Assistant Builder
     In the "Build" section, find the "AI Assistant Builder" card.